- Military Life Cycle

 Consider seeking counseling for your child if these common signs of stress don’t go away on their own after a few weeks:

 - Toddlers and preschoolers may become clingy and fear separation.
-Some kids return to old habits and behaviors, like bed-wetting or thumb sucking.
+Some children return to old habits and behaviors, like bed-wetting or thumb sucking.
 Younger children may express new fears or have nightmares.

 What you can do to help